janscience/FishFinder/docs/electrodes.md

 The dipole fishfinder can be used in two configurations:

 1. Single-channel that records the voltage between the lead and the reference electrode.
+The reference electrode is connected to ground of the amplifier/recorder.
 Results in dipolar characteristics ([R&uuml;diger Krahe](https://www.biologie.hu-berlin.de/en/groupsites/vhphysiol) style).